Salary insight - how much do chemical engineers earn?

 Salary insight

-The current median salary for IChemE members stands at £64,938 with the median annual bonus at £6,741.
-Median salaries witnessed an impressive 20% growth since the last survey in 2018, a testament to the resilience and dynamism of the profession.
+The current median salary for IChemE members stands at £74,358 with the median annual bonuses ranging from £2,474 to £16,206 (depending on career stage).
+Median salaries witnessed an impressive 15% growth since the last survey in 2023, a testament to the resilience and dynamism of the profession.

 How much do Chartered Chemical Engineers earn?

-In addition to the increased earnings, reported benefits of Chartered status are professional credibility and recognition; a sense of achievement or satisfaction; increased confidence levels in an individual’s abilities; and positioning members to support colleagues and other chemical engineers.
+In addition to the increased earnings, reported benefits of Chartered status are professional credibility and recognition; a sense of achievement or satisfaction; and positioning members to support or mentor colleagues and other chemical engineers.

 How to become a Chartered Chemical Engineer